-By today, mind every Australian gifted of electricity can recognise the term “pink carpet”.
+By today, every Australian gifted of electricity can recognise the term “pink carpet”.

-(For a prized handful of international readers: no. This does not refer to anything lewd.
-It is certainly true I have spoken in detail about the practice of pubic beautification before today and so you could be partly forgiven for thinking that “pink carpet” was the sort of thing you could only buy from shady online stores.
+(For a prized handful of international readers: This does not refer to anything lewd.
+You could be partly forgiven for thinking that “pink carpet” was the sort of thing you could only buy from shady online stores.

 However.
 I’d thank you to get your mind right out of that gutter.
-I’m a lady, viagra here for fuck’s sake.)
+I’m a lady for fuck’s sake.)

 Even before the young lady’s ambition was realised, all sorts of people tut-tutted just as you’d expect.
 Dozens of opinion columnists and talk radio hosts did what they do best: viz. crapped on the fancies of the young in a way that sounded terribly practical.
 “She’ll cost the country millions in search-and-rescue!” they said.
 “How could her parents allow it?” they wanted to know.